Unit 3: Macroeconomics

 3.1 An Introduction to the Macroeconomy: Circular Flow

 Simulating the flow of factors of production, goods and services, and money, students learn about the interdependence of households and firms in a macroeconomy.
+Watch a video tutorial.

 "I've taught the Circular Flow about 100 different ways.
 By manipulating the pieces of the game, students were able to physically see the changes.
 It worked very well!" — Alecia A., IN